Janus

 A neuroscientist whom I very much appreciate, once said that when scanning new people the first two checks our brains runs are “threat/ non-threat?” and “competent/ not competent?”
 This is accomplished in seconds or less often without our awareness by simply watching eyes and body language.
 This means our bodies are often participating in conversations we don’t even realize we’re a part of.

-Our society is obsessively hyper focused on attention, but by zooming out just a bit, we can create room for an ongoing awareness of our positions and movement.
+Our society has become hyper-focused on attention, but by zooming out just a bit, we can create room for an ongoing awareness of our positions and movement.
 Using the cuing around us, from catching ourselves in reflections to the little discomforts that creep in through the workday, we can take agency to choose something other than “whatever shape gravity can squish me into”.
 Making better movement choices directly improves how we feel physically and emotionally, and how competently we convey ourselves to the rest of the world.